35/19 – 4/7/19

 15/19 – 21/3/19

 Search on Thursday night for a missing young person in the Colwyn Bay area.
-Working alongside officers from North Wales Police and dog/handlers from Search and Rescue Dogs Association (SARDA Wales).
+Working alongside officers from North Wales Police and dog handlers from SARDA Wales.

 Extensive searching by four dog teams alongside our own team members was concluded when the missing person was located and then evacuated to our vehicle.
 A great result.